 Why have good people and their governments repeatedly ignored mass murder and genocide?
-Most people will make an effort to assist individuals in need.
-These same good people, however, often become numbly indifferent when the victims are part of a large group seeking help.
+Most people will make an effort to help individuals in need but often become numbly indifferent when the victims are part of a large group seeking help.
 Why does this occur?
 How can insights from psychological research provide useful guidance to address this problem?
 Professor Paul Slovic examines these important questions in this talk.

 Paul Slovic is a professor of psychology at the University of Oregon and a founder and President of Decision Research.
 He holds a B.A. from Stanford University (1959) and an M.A (1962) and Ph.D.
 (1964) from the University of Michigan.
 He studies human judgment, decision making, and the psychology of risk.
 With colleagues worldwide, he has developed methods to describe risk perceptions and measure their impacts on individuals and society.
 His most recent work examines "psychic numbing" and the failure to respond to mass human tragedies.